move-elevator/typo3-login-warning/README.md

 Detects logins after a long period of inactivity (default: 365 days).

+> The user "admin" logged in again after a long time (643 days) at the site "EXT:typo3-login-warning Dev Environment".

 ```php
 // Extended example configuration using shorthand syntax
 LoginWarning::longTimeNoSee([